Code-Institute-Submissions/DjPaulP-MS2_Tenerife4Me_AugResub/README.md

 ### Media

-* The Hero image, and 3 images on the homepage for the packages were found using [Pixabay.](https://pixabay.com/)
+* The Hero image on mobile and smaller devices was found using [Pixabay.](https://pixabay.com/)
-* All other images are owned by myself and taken from actual weddings.
-* The promotional video was taken from my youtube channel using my new logo but this video I made myself.
+* The promotional video for desktop was taken from [Youtube.](https://www.youtube.com/watch?v=MQMn6f__BLw)

 ### Acknowledgements

-* My mentor, Precious for his continuous feedback, support and encouragement.
+* My mentor, Precious Ijege for his continuous feedback, support and encouragement.

 * Tutor support at Code Institute for all their help and friendliness.